Favorite Appliances & Cookware

 The Instant Pot is the newest craze and for good reason.
 It significantly reduces cooking time and requires very little babysitting.
 You can program it to have dinner ready for you when you get home from work.
 You can place soy milk and a probiotic in it at night in glass jars and awake with a week's worth of fresh yogurt.
 It is a pressure cooker, a slow cooker, a yogurt maker, a dough proofer, and a rice maker all in one.
 You can even sauté in it and bring water to a boil.

 The Instant Pot Duo 60 is a highly versatile machine.
-I have both the six-quart and the eight-quart.
-I find the six-quart to be most useful unless you are feeding a large family.
+I have the entire family of Instant Pots; the eight-quart, the six-quart, and the newest three-quart.
+(I bought the three-quart for travel and just because it is so darned cute!)
+I find the six-quart to be most versatile unless you are feeding a large family.
 Be sure to get one with a yogurt function.
 Look for sales.
 Amazon offers them periodically at terrific discounted prices.
 Below this IP are some extras I've found to be extremely useful.

 A ceramic insert for the 6-quart Instant Pot is a lifesaver for preparing foods that contain sugars, peanut butter or nut creams that tend to scorch easily.
 It is also useful if you plan to keep rice warm for a while.
 I use mine often.